-We drove on and saw so many whales that Captain Keith couldn’t decide in which direction to go to next.
+We drove on and saw so many whales that Captain Keith couldn’t decide in which direction to go next.
 Even a mother with her calf swam to us.
 While I was enjoying these fascinating animals, the rocking of the boat unfortunately was taking its toll on others.
 Their nausea was visibly written on their faces, and I was so glad that I had taken the tablet at the beginning of the trip and had concentrated so intently on the horizon.
 Time passed so quickly, and James and I were overjoyed.
 We hadn’t just seen whales!
 We witnessed how they played in the water, slapping their flippers loudly, and looking out with their heads.
 It seemed almost as if they were curious to see who was on the boat!

 Our Unforgettable Highlight

 And as if all of this wasn’t enough, the highlight of our day was about to come!
 A Humpback whale read my mind.
 He approached the boat and suddenly leaped out of the water!
 To say that I had goosebumps would be a massive understatement.
-It is for experiences like this, why we travel!
+It is exactly for experiences like this, that we travel!
 We will never forget this moment!

 The Day Comes to an End